 A major point about LLPs is that the types of businesses that can organize themselves in this way are restricted.
 A restaurant or car dealership, for example, cannot be organized as an LLP.
 Instead, an LLP can only be created by certain types of professional service businesses.
 These types of businesses include accountants, attorneys, doctors, dentists, architects and other fields that are treated as professionals under different states’ laws.
 So when you see a business name that consists of multiple last names, you can deduce that those are the last names of the LLP's senior partners.

 How to Form an LLP

 What’s great about LLPs is their flexibility.
-In a limited partnership (LP), limited partners cannot take on management responsibility, while in a general partnership, partners are personally liable for other partners’ actions and financials like the business’s debt.
+In a limited partnership (LP), limited partners cannot take on management responsibility, while in a general business partnership, partners are personally liable for other partners’ actions and financials like the business’s debt.
 With an LLP, however, partners can assume management responsibility while enjoying a degree of limited liability that general partnerships don’t receive.
 As with any legal business entity, it’s essential that you check federal laws but especially state laws because they are the main regulator of business organizations.

 Remember that the rules for businesses that can form an LLC are governed on the state level, so there will be variations based on where you work and live.
 In addition, you can look at the best formation service here, or top registered agents in this review.

 Here are the steps to form an LLP:

 Verify that your business qualifies to organize as an LLP.
 The best place to go for this is your state secretary’s office, where you’ll find out who qualifies.

 Choose a name for your business that fits with state regulations, such as the inclusion of “Limited Liability Partnership”, “LLP” or other necessary terms

 Draw up a limited liability partnership agreement.
 This is not mandatory in every state, but it is a smart move for ensuring organization and smooth operations.